mosmolov/Discord-Archive-Bot/README.md

 	* Click [here](https://www.youtube.com/watch?v=KSED38KqCeM) for a tutorial for how to obtain your Discord bot's token!
 ##### Installing Packages:
 > **If you don't have node installed, click [here](https://nodejs.org/en/download/) to install.**
-> cd to the folder in the terminal of your choice and type in:  `npm i discord.js --save`
+> cd to the folder in the terminal of your choice and type in:  `npm i discord.js`
 ---

 ### How to Use the Bot: